e-Learning enables learning opportunities to be tailored to students’ individual needs and interests, improving achievement and engagement.

 Practical information and classroom examples of how to:

-Use the information and examples demonstrating how you can use digital technologies to build a classroom community where every child is valued and is able to reach their potential.
+The inclusive classrooms section provides information and examples demonstrating how you can use digital technologies to build a classroom community where every child is valued and is able to reach their potential.

 Learning design is the practice of planning, sequencing, and managing learning activities, usually using ICT-based tools to support both design and delivery.
 Learning pedagogy and design-theory meet to define a people-based, flexible learning environment.

 Te Ako | Teaching is one of the five dimensions of the e-Learning Planning Framework.
 This website is designed to support schools develop their e-learning capability across the five dimensions.
 The Te Ako page contains school stories and examples to support Kura Kaupapa Māori.

 Literature suggests we need to be future-oriented and adaptable, adopting a more complex view of knowledge, that incorporates knowing, doing, and being.